Mudhoney: After Matt Lukin: 2000–present

 In 2009, Mudhoney announced a series of live dates.
 This included an extensive tour of Europe which started in Edinburgh, Scotland with Sub Pop labelmates The Vaselines.
 The tour ended on October 26.
 The group performed at the Nelsonville Music Festival in Nelsonville, Ohio, in May 2009.
 The group played at the ATP New York 2010 music festival in Monticello, New York in September 2010, where they performed Superfuzz Bigmuff in its entirety.

 In 2011, Pearl Jam had Mudhoney open for them on their 20th Anniversary tour.
 They were chosen by Mogwai to perform in May 2012 at the All Tomorrow's Parties 'I'll Be Your Mirror' festival at Alexandra Palace, London.
 In April 2013 the band put out their ninth studio album Vanishing Point, followed by 2018's Digital Garbage.

 In 2021, Mudhoney and Sub Pop celebrated the 30-year anniversary of Every Good Boy Deserves Fudge with a remastered deluxe version.
 This included remastered and re-released music videos and songs, as well as previously unreleased songs and demos.

 Plastic Eternity was released by Sub Pop on April 6, 2023.

 Musical style and influences

 Mark Deming of AllMusic called Mudhoney "a group with a penchant for metal muscle, punk attitude, and garage rock primitivism."
 He further described the band's discography as "big, loud, purposefully sloppy, a little bit menacing, and even more funny."
-Mudhoney have cited numerous bands and artists as influences, including the Stooges, Spacemen 3, Wipers, Dinosaur Jr., Neil Young, Black Flag, and the Scientists.
+Mudhoney have cited numerous bands and artists as influences, including the Stooges, Spacemen 3, Wipers, Dinosaur Jr., Neil Young, Black Flag, Feedtime, and the Scientists.